Imagine facing this question on a game show:

 How does a proforma differ from other types of invoices?

 To better understand where a proforma fits into the sales process, here are what other common invoice types are used for:

-Sales invoice – This is a formal request for payment that’s sent at the same time as, or shortly after, goods or services are supplied.
+A sales invoice is a formal request for payment that’s sent at the same time as, or shortly after, goods or services are supplied.
 As well as a payment request, it’s also a tax document and, if it includes VAT, it may be called a tax invoice.

-Commercial invoice – This document is used in international shipments to declare to the customer and customs officials what is being shipped, who is selling and buying, the date and sale terms, the quantity and weight of goods, and other details.
-Commercial invoices are used to calculate the value of goods being traded and any taxes that may apply to the shipment.
+A commercial invoice is used in international shipments to declare to the customer and customs officials what is being shipped, who is selling and buying, the date and sale terms, the quantity and weight of goods, and other details.
+Commercial invoices are used to calculate the financial value of goods being traded and any applicable taxes that may apply to the shipment.
 To find out more, read our guide to commercial invoices.

-Credit memo – If goods are damaged or there’s been a clerical error or another mistake, this document provides details of a refund for the original sales invoice in part or in full or credit that’s used towards future purchases.
+If goods are damaged or there’s been a clerical error or another mistake, a credit memo provides details of a refund for the original sales invoice in part or in full or credit that’s used towards future purchases.

-Proforma invoice – Shows how much goods or services will cost to help the customer decide if they want to go ahead with the purchase.
+The purpose of a proforma invoice is to show how much goods or services will cost to help the customer decide if they want to go ahead with the purchase.